Breast Augmentation FAQ

 Bottom line: There are a lot of choices.
 Don’t stress!
 It is my job to figure out which one will work best for you!

-Where Is the Incision Made for Breast Implants?
+Where Does the Surgeon Make the Incision for Breast Augmentation?

-Implants can be placed into the body through an incision in the breast crease (inframammary), in the nipple area (periareolar), or in the armpit (transaxillary).
+Implants can be placed into the body through an incision in the breast crease (inframammary), nipple area (periareolar), or armpit (transaxillary).
 All of these incision options are fine and heal well.
 However, if additional surgery is needed down the line, it is very difficult to work through an armpit or nipple incision.
 For this reason, I generally use the inframammary incision.